• Donate

 87.5 cents of every dollar raised goes straight to providing services for children and families in our communities.

-Lutheran Family and Children Services of Missouri (LFCS) is committed to building better tomorrows for children across Missouri.
-Learn more about our life-saving programs and how you can get involved now!
+Lutheran Family and Children’s Services of Missouri (LFCS) is a recognized 501(c)(3) nonprofit social services organization serving the state of Missouri.
+Learn more about our life-saving programs and how you can help!

 • Follow